teeohem96/VA-Sheet-Tracer/README.md

 Mushy sections can be hard to parse visually, but if the operator is confident in their judgement about where a segment starts and ends, the algorithm does a decent job of joining the two points.
 ![][line_image_mush_1] ![][line_image_mush_2]

 Overall this line tracing algorithm works well in a variety of situations commonly faced by segmenters.
 We understand that more work must be done to increase performance in terms of speed, usability, and automation.
-This project is ultimately intended to help recover the maximum amount of surface area with the minimum amonut of suffering.
+This project is ultimately intended to help recover the maximum amount of surface area with the minimum amount of suffering.

 ### Built With